gkorpal/gkorpal.github.io/_pages/cv.md

 Work experience
 ------
-* Fall 2019: Teaching Assistant
+* Fall 2019: Graduate Teaching Assistant - Department of Mathematics (The University of Arizona College of Science)
+  * Teaching Assignment

 Awards and Fellowships
 ------